dhellmann/pymotw-3/source/functools/index.rst

-argument directly, but in cases where the behavioral difference can be isolated into separate functions :mod:`functools` provides the :func:`singledispatch` decorator to register a set of *generic functions* for automatic switching based on the argument type.
+argument directly, but in cases where the behavioral difference can be isolated into separate functions :mod:`functools` provides the :func:`singledispatch` decorator to register a set of *generic functions* for automatic switching based on the type of the first argument to a function.

 .. literalinclude:: functools_singledispatch.py
    :caption: